JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 ## Context Rules

-`WebSymbolsContextProvider` is straightforward to use, but it is not very efficient.
+`PolyContextProvider` is straightforward to use, but it is not very efficient.
 When many providers look for similar information, a lot of calculations are repeated, affecting the overall performance of the IDE.
 One of the examples is when providers look for the presence of some package manager dependency (Node package, Ruby Gem, Maven or Gradle dependency, etc.).
 To optimize this lookup, context rules can be provided.